Osteoporosis disease – How serious is it to have osteoporosis?

 The amount you require depends on your gender and age.
 Then you should determine if you are getting enough calcium and vitamin D from the foods that you are eating every day.
 There are online calculators that you can use to determine these levels.

 And even if the math you do shows that you are consuming enough, if you have certain health conditions such as Crohn’s, you should speak to your doctor for advice.
 You may not be absorbing well what you are consuming.

 If you eat a lot of salty foods, drink cola, or a lot of caffeinated beverages or sweets, you may need even more calcium to make up the difference in calcium loss from your bones that these items cause.

 If you are relatively healthy, but you are falling short of the recommended calcium and vitamin D levels on most or some days, then it would be wise to explore supplementation.
 (Source)

 If you are going to take calcium supplements, look for those that also have vitamin D in them, as both work together for healthy bones.
 Many will also contain magnesium.
-Here are things you should know before you take calcium:

 - Calcium carbonate is inexpensive, but it is best absorbed if you take it with food.

 - Calcium citrate, may be more expensive, but it can be absorbed with food or on an empty stomach.
 Take it with food if you get an upset stomach if taking it when your stomach is empty.
 Calcium citrate is better absorbed by people with lower levels of stomach acid, especially the elderly.

 It is also to remember that no matter what kind of calcium you are taking – citrate or carbonate – your body can only absorb 500 mg at a time.
 This means that if you are taking 1000 mg/day, that you should split your doses into two per day such as morning and evening.